johlinco/aoc-cli/README.md

   - Update expected test values after implementing your solution
   - Use the benchmarks to optimize performance for larger inputs
   - The tool automatically handles year selection via AOC_YEAR environment variable
+  - Use `.env` file for persistent configuration (recommended over setting environment variables each time)

   Troubleshooting

   "Session required" error

-  Make sure your AOC_SESSION environment variable is set correctly.
+  Make sure your AOC_SESSION is set correctly in your `.env` file or as an environment variable.

   "File not found" errors